SAP/openui5-website/data/events/ui5ers-48.md

 speakers:
 - Ludwig Stockbauer-Muhr
 - Florian Vogt
-- Robin von het Hof
+- Robin van het Hof
 url: https://sap-se.zoom.com/j/94833714827
 ---
 This episode focuses on tools and techniques that can make your OpenUI5 development journey smoother and more efficient.